eppotter/CaseStudy-2/README.md

 Lastly, I ran a classification and regression dataset against each of their corresponding models and included the results in this repository.

+If you have any questions, please reach me at eppotter@gmail.com